-Similarly, in the last year, we have also seen organizations increasingly send and store their data at third-party vendors instead of on-premises.
+Similarly, in the last year, we have also seen healthcare organizations increasingly send and store their data at third-party vendors instead of on-premises.
 The combination of these two trends has raised concerns about data protection and the vendor’s appropriate use of data.

 Accountability of machine learning systems allows organizations to trust that the system is doing its designed-for task, track what data sets were used to train machine learning algorithms, and identify data quality issues.
 In the hospital setting, these ML systems direct care decisions, so effort must be taken to detect bias or other data issues.